vovoid/lunasky-vovoid-com-staging/_posts/2017-05-20-looking-ahead.md

 When we realized we were not happy, and we cut most marketing.
 To the users who despite this have enjoyed the game - thank you, we hope you will like the upcoming update which you will receive by just owning the game on Steam.

+What we have built is definitely worth building on, so we have continued to work on Luna Sky.

 <h2>Future focus</h2>
-So, the areas we have decided to focus on are:
+The areas we have decided to focus on in the upcoming patch are a lot:
 <ul>
     <li>Luna's design - what she looks like</li>
     <li>The intro</li>